 The control will display graphical or text based error descriptions to announce any problems with the boiler.
+There are two types of lockouts.

 1. Manual reset lockouts.
 The operator must physically press the on-screen or device's reset button.